liquidunderground/total-conversion/README.md

 the following conditions need to be met:

-1. By submitting, you give us permission to license your contribution under Creative Commons Attribution Share-Alike 3.0 (CC-BY-SA 3.0) and modify or package it as we see fit within the context of this project.
+1. By submitting, you give us permission to license your contribution under [Creative Commons Attribution Share-Alike 4.0 (CC-BY-SA 4.0)][CC-BY-SA] and modify or package it as we see fit within the context of this project.
 2. By submitting, you assume liability for assuring your contribution is free to use commercially.
 We can't afford to take risks here.
 3. We may at any point remove or replace your contribution for any reason